rcc-uchicago/R-intro-divvy/NOTES.md

 ## Post-workshop notes

-+ Some participants might not have enough memory to load all the data.
-If that is the case, they can just load some of the files.

-+ When we revisit the trip data in "Create a map of the Divvy stations", remind participants that we only looked at a portion of the data.

-+ Create a slide giving a summary of what function `read.divvy.data` does.

-+ Change `na` argument in `read_csv` call to be less confusing, and explain that `read_csv` does many things automatically (e.g., handling missing data)

-+ When "reordering" the data frame rows, we might ask, what was the *original* ordering?

-+ Add more text to "what is a factor"?

-+ The slides "Convert station columns to factors" and "Summarizing trips by station" are probably too complicated for an introductory workshop.

 + Simplify the plot adjustments in order to simplify the code.

 + It would be good to show another example of a "geom" other than